rightshift/gitlabhq/doc/install/installation.md

 ### Clone the Source

     # Clone GitLab repository
-    sudo -u git -H git clone https://gitlab.com/gitlab-org/gitlab-ce.git -b 7-3-stable gitlab
+    sudo -u git -H git clone https://gitlab.com/gitlab-org/gitlab-ce.git -b 7-2-stable gitlab

+    # Go to gitlab dir
+    cd /home/git/gitlab

-**Note:** You can change `7-3-stable` to `master` if you want the *bleeding edge* version, but never install master on a production server!
+**Note:** You can change `7-2-stable` to `master` if you want the *bleeding edge* version, but never install master on a production server!

 ### Configure It